40 ESL Listening Activities for 7 Learning Styles—from Kinesthetic to Mathematical

-Intentionally planning activities to reach different learning styles is key for your ESL students’ success.
+Intentionally planning English listening practice to cater to various learning styles is key for your ESL students’ success.
 When you do your part in giving them activities that meet their learning personalities, they will do their part and flourish in class.

-But do not fear.
-You can boogie down with these 25 listening activities that let your students express themselves (and get valuable language experience) while hitting the seven major styles of learning.
+These 40 ESL listening games will let your students express themselves (and get valuable language experience) while hitting the seven major styles of learning.

 Kinesthetic students learn best when they move and groove—that is, when they get their bodies involved in the activity.
 Here are some listening activities you can do that will get students up and moving in class.